sisby-folk/swingthrough/README.md

 - The block has empty collision
 - The entity is living and attackable
 - You're not directly riding the entity
-- The entity isn't your own tamed entity
 - The entity is within reach (*slightly* longer than actual attack range, but still usable)

 Due to the way this is implemented, the block outline will also visually disappear when you're targeting the entity instead.